Developer Guide

 - Storing

-in Notor allows all tags to only get created once instead of once per object. - Storing tags as
+Stringobjects in aTriein Notor allows all tags to only get created once instead of once per object. - Storing tags as

-objects in a trie is simpler than a dedicatedTag
+Stringobjects in a trie is simpler than a dedicatedTagclass.

 - Storing